Our jobs feed is currently unavailable due to a technical issue. You can view all current vacancies on MyJobScotland.

 This service leads on workforce planning, employee relations, learning and development, and organisational culture - not just for HR, but shaping how the whole council operates and evolves.

-Our values - collaborative, accountable, respectful and considerate - aren't just words.
+Our values - accountable, respectful, considerate and collaborative - aren't just words.
 They're how we work with communities, with each other, and how we expect our senior team to lead.

 As the islands' largest employer with approximately 1,800 staff, we're committed to being an outstanding employer, developing our people, and transforming our systems.
 This isn't just HR's responsibility - it's embedded across all services, from infrastructure safety culture to digital transformation enabling flexible working.